bharatnc/ch-ansible/README.md

 ### Ansible for ClickHouse

-Ansible role for provisioning Clickhouse server.
+Ansible role for provisioning ClickHouse server.

 ### Local dev and testing

-This section is mainly for setting up a convenient local dev environment for testing and development if you want to iterate on the Clickhouse ansible role.
+Provides a setup to locally test the ClickHouse server ansible roles.

 #### Requirements
-* Vagrant used for testing all changes.
+* Vagrant
-* Virtualbox used as Vagrant provider.
+* Virtualbox
 * **Note:** This setup is verified to work with:
 ```bash
 # dev machine